-SNV is leading the £7 million Vietnam Business Challenge Fund (VBCF) - supporting new business models that deliver both commercial benefits and social impact.
+SNV is leading the £7 million Vietnam Business Challenge Fund (VBCF) - supporting new business models that deliver both commercial and social benefits.

 The Programme started in 2003 with an aim to build a commercially viable domestic biogas sector throughout Vietnam.
 It won three international awards - Energy Globe Award 2006, Ashden Award 2010 and Humanitarian Award 2012 - for outstanding socio-economic and environmental impacts.
 Find out more

-SNV Vietnam is realising its localisation strategy by delivering advisory services through local partners; promoting national leadership; and developing key capacities required for social enterprises to scale up and attract investment; building capacity development service market at local level.
+SNV Vietnam is realising its localisation strategy by delivering advisory services through local partners; promoting national leadership; and developing key capacities required for social enterprises to scale up and attract investment and improve the building capacity development service market at a local level.

 SNV Vietnam's agriculture programme has been focusing on the development of the agricultural value chains, including tea, spices, cassava, acacia, and most recently rice, aquaculture, and coffee.

 SNV believes that the success of any REDD+ scheme will ultimately depend on how effectively it is designed and introduced.
 We have identified six areas for intervention necessary to make REDD+ work, while supporting the poor and enhancing biodiversity.
 Find out more

 SNV Vietnam's WASH programme started in 2009 and has been focusing on rural sanitation, functionality, and recently on small town sanitation.